willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ![The affect of stopping EBP at different layers (UCF101 boxing)](media/images/ebp-pooling-layer-sizes.pdf){#fig:ebp-pooling-layer-sizes width=6in}

+Selecting the stopping layer for EBP was an exercise in trial and error, we computed attention maps by stopping at various layers in the network and found that the third pooling layer provided a good compromise between visual interpretability and resolution of attention (i.e. the size of the area for which the marginal winning probability applies).
+At the third pooling layer of VGG16, the attention map dimensions are $28 \times 28$ and so each marginal winning probability covers a $224/28 \times 224/28 = 8 \times 8$ patch of pixels in input space giving acceptable spatial resolution.
+See [@fig:ebp-pooling-layer-sizes] for a visual comparison of attention maps computed for the same frame using different stopping layers.

+### EBP for the temporal stream
 We propose a novel method for generating attention maps on a per frame basis for temporal streams in the 2SCNN architecture using EBP.
 For a temporal stream network with temporal extent $L$, a window over $L + 1$ video frames is